ibbles/LearningUnrealEngine/Oddities.md

 Here I list behavior that surprised me, explain why I was surprised, and hopefuly why Unreal Engine behaves the way it does.

+## Play button grayed out

+The Play button in the Level Editor Toolbar has been grayed out.
+I don't know why.
+I don't see any compiler errors in my Blueprints.
+It was because lighting has finished building and a small dialog in the lower-left corner of my screen, far away from the editor, wanted me to click "Apply".
+Play button active again.

 ## Editor stuck in fullscreen

 I can't resize my editor anymore, It's stuck in fullscreen.